MHKace/Walkthroughs/Hacktify/Cross-Site-Scripting.md

 <br>
 Payload: <script>alert("MHKace")</script><br>
 <img src="https://github.com/MHKace/Walkthroughs/assets/157091170/a41d7279-5096-47f3-897c-ec79b95ec241"><br><br>
-So by the warning or response thrown in the response we can think of one of the major reasons for our payload not working is not the payload itself but a thing called input validation, Basically in simple words the backed code is checking the input of the search box that it should be in the form of a email, this can be applied as follows,<br><br>
+So by the warning or response thrown in the response, we can think of one of the major reasons for our payload not working is not the payload itself but a thing called input validation, Basically in simple words the backed code is checking the input of the search box that it should be in the form of a email, this can be applied as follows,<br><br>
 Code Segments:<br>
 in PHP:<br>
 $is_valid_email = preg_match('/^[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}$/', $email); <br><br>